Film Information

 Ava DuVernay’s Selma (2014) is a powerful historical drama based on the events of the Selma to Montgomery voting rights marches of 1965.
 The film dramatises these events through the lens of Dr. Martin Luther King and narrates the political and personal struggles that he and his community faced in order to use their activism to make meaningful change.

 While these scenes are distressing, and could potentially upset younger audiences, the issues are strongly contextualised within the historical and social context in which the film is set.
-The film also has strong educational value and has particular merit for younger viewers who may be starting to engage with the history of the American Civil Rights Movement, or on issues of activism and anti-racism.
-As a result, we concluded that there were strong contextual mitigations to permit the racism at 12A.
+The film also has meaningful messages and has particular merit for younger viewers who may be starting to engage with the history of the American Civil Rights Movement, or on issues of activism and anti-racism.
+As a result, we concluded that there were strong contextual mitigations to permit the racism at the 12A age rating.

-The violence in the film is similarly challenging because it is racially motivated and therefore registers more strongly than other types of violence.
+The violence in Selma is similarly challenging because it is racially motivated and therefore registers more strongly than other types of violence.
 However, there is limited sight of blood and injury detail and the violence is contextually justified within the narrative as it reinforces the unjust crimes committed against the African American community.
-Consequently, it was acceptable at 12A.
+Consequently, it was acceptable at a 12A age rating.

-The process of referral that happened with Selma is quite common and films that are high profile, sit near or on the borders of particular age ratings, or raise novel or interesting policy issues are often viewed by multiple members of staff.
-We do this so we make sure we get the ratings right.
+The process of referral that happened with Selma is not unique, particularly for films that are high profile, sit within the borders of particular age ratings, or raise novel or interesting policy issues.
+Such films may be viewed by multiple members of staff to ensure we arrive at the most appropriate age rating.

 Discussion points